param2000/BigramProject/Readme.txt

 -Author: Paramjit Raloowall                                 -
 -------------------------------------------------------------

-This program reads input text or a text file, generates bigram tokens, with their frequency counts.
+This program reads input text or a text file, generates bigram tokens with their frequency counts, and optionally displays a histogram to visualize the frequency of each bigram.
+By default, histogram generation is enabled.
-Optionally, it displays a histogram to visualize the frequency of each bigram.
-Default is enabled Longer filenames are treated as simple strings to avoid any file character limit failures
+Longer filenames are treated as simple strings to avoid any file character limit issues.

 --------------------------
 Assumptions
 --------------------------
-Numerical value are part of the Bigram generation, "1235 street" is valid token word's split is based on default split behavior of the python Special characters are removed before bigram generation everything is converted to lowercase as shown in the example provided in the document Unicode characters are valid tokens example Café
+- Numerical values are part of the bigram generation, e.g., "1235 street" is a valid token.
+- Word splitting is based on Python’s default string split behavior.
+- Special characters are removed before bigram generation.
+- All text is converted to lowercase (as shown in the examples).
+- Unicode characters are supported (e.g., Café).

 -------------------------
 How to Use (Command Line)
 -------------------------
-Note, python is installed as 'python' argument if python is installed as python3 modify the usage accordingly
+Note: The program uses argparse for a robust CLI.
+If Python is installed as 'python3' instead of 'python', adjust the usage accordingly.

+Basic usage:
-python bigram_generator.py [input_text_or_filename] [word_limit] [enable_histogram]
+   python bigram_generator.py [input_text_or_filename] [--word-size WORD_SIZE] [--histogram {true,false}] [--debug]

 Arguments:
 ----------
-1. input_text_or_filename (optional):
+1. input_text_or_filename (positional, optional):
    - Path to a .txt file OR a raw string of text.
-   - If the argument matches a valid file, the file contents are read.
+   - If the argument corresponds to an existing file, its contents will be read.
    - Otherwise, it is treated as raw input text.
-   - If not provided, default sample text will be used.
+   - If not provided, a default sample text is used.

-2. word_limit (optional):
+2. --word-size (optional):
    - Maximum number of words to consider for bigram generation.
    - Defaults to 50.
+   - Example: --word-size 100

-3. enable_histogram (optional):
+3. --histogram (optional):
-   - Whether to show a histogram plot.
+   - Enable or disable the histogram plot.
-   - Accepts "true", "false", "1", "0", "yes", "no".
+   - Accepts "true", "false", "1", "0", "yes", or "no".
    - Defaults to "true".
+   - Example: --histogram false

+4. --debug (optional):
+   - Enable debug output for additional internal process details.
+   - Simply include the flag if debugging is desired.
+   - Example: --debug

 Example Usages:
 ---------------
-1. Run with default text:
+1. Run with default text (no arguments): python bigram_generator.py
-   python bigram_generator.py

 2. Run with a file:
-   python bigram_generator.py training.en 100 true
+   python bigram_generator.py training.en --word-size 100 --histogram true
-   training.en file is included
+   (Here, the file "training.en" is used as input.)

-3. Run with raw input and disable histogram: python bigram_generator.py "The rain in Spain stays mainly in the plain" 20 false
+3. Run with raw input text and disable histogram: python bigram_generator.py "The rain in Spain stays mainly in the plain" --word-size 20 --histogram false

+4. Run with debug mode enabled: python bigram_generator.py "Your sample text here" --debug

 -----------------------
 Features & Functionality